Quilter's Guild of Dallas

 Guild Meetings: First Thursday of each month, 7:15 pm

-Click HERE to download a copy of a "fillable" pdf on your computer and email it to our Membership Chairman, or print it and send it through the mail with your payment.
+Click HERE to download a copy of a "fillable" membership form for 2014-15 on your computer and email it to our Membership Chairman, or print it and send it through the mail with your payment.

 Would you like to receive information from the Quilters Guild of Dallas?
 Type your email address in the form to the left.